Connect Your Dreams with Your Recent Life

 Why Dream?
 Be sure to read that.

 Particularly potent and metaphorical dreams can connect with something that happened about a week ago that was the subject of a dream at the time.
 An outsider is not likely to see the connection between the two dreams — they usually appear unrelated — but you will know intuitively that the recent dream connects with an earlier one.
 These dreams are particularly important to understand because they are like capstones that cover everything you have learned and integrated recently in your life.
 They address the biggest questions and most difficult issues.
 Think of them as like the Week in Review.
 You know the dreams I’m talking about.
 They’re unforgettable.

 Dreaming has a magic and mystery that defies all attempts to explain or interpret conventionally.
 Scientists study dreams and come back with sanitized explanations that fail to capture the entirety of the experience — or phenomenon.
-Dreams connect the small consciousness that is the individual with the large consciousness that is the universe, so “phenomenon” is more precise.
+Dreams connect the small consciousness that is the individual with the large consciousness that is humanity and the universe, so “phenomenon” is more precise.
 The scientific method is best used for studying matter, not dreams and other experiences of consciousness.
-Dreams can be studied and examined but not neatly explained.
+Dreams can be studied and examined scientifically but not fully explained.

 Dreams can act as simulations.
 They help you answer questions, resolve issues, and solve problems.
 They ask, “What if?”

 - What if you marry (or married) your high school sweetheart, or pursue a different career?